aspectron/sia-cluster/README.md

 If you intend on using Sia Cluster over the open Internet, you need to take security percautions:

+* For various reasons, your process may endup running as root (if you need HTTP to listen on port below 2000 or use default systemd or upstart configuration).
+To avoid running Sia Cluster with root priveleges (but still be able to listen to port 80), you can create `secureUnderUser : 'username'` directive in the `sia-cluster.local.conf` file.
+If Sia Cluster process starts as root, it will open all necessary ports and then switch it's priviledge to that of the user specified in this directive.
 * Enable SSL (HTTPS) by setting `ssl : true` and `redirectToSSL : true` in config files.
 * Enable `basicAuth` (example is given in `sia-cluster.local.conf-example` file) to obscure the application.
 * Generate your own SSL certificates and copy them as `certificates/sia-cluster.local.key` and `certificates/sia-cluster.local.crt`